dmitmel/penguins-game/README.md

   - Generally speaking, the code should be written in a readable way in the first place, and then non-obvious behavior or techniques should be documented (for example, a field `name` of a struct `User` doesn't need a comment stating "The name of the user.", unless of course there is something more to add).
   - Put the documentation near the actual definition: the comments for functions should be put next to their code in the source files (or for an inline function in the header file since that's where its code is), for structs and their fields - next to the declarations in the header files.
 As the documentation may often point out implementation details or simply explain what the implementation actually does, it should be located alongside the implementation itself, so that you don't forget to update the former when changing the latter.
 - I generally program in a [defensive style](https://en.wikipedia.org/wiki/Defensive_programming) - this means (among other things) putting little assumptions on the input data and being explicit about what you assume, sprinkling the code with lots of `assert`ions, handling and reporting potential errors and so on and so on.
 This approach helps with debugging since the program will tend to explode immediately instead of collecting subtle bugs, and generally helps with understanding the code and the expectations placed upon it.
+- While developing I have also used various sanitizers: [ASAN](https://clang.llvm.org/docs/AddressSanitizer.html), [LSAN](https://clang.llvm.org/docs/LeakSanitizer.html) and [UBSAN](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html) - these are plugins for the compiler (supported by GCC, Clang and [MSVC](https://learn.microsoft.com/en-us/cpp/sanitizers/asan?view=msvc-170)) which catch common memory-management bugs such as using memory after it has been freed, accessing an element of an array at an out-of-bounds index, dereferencing a NULL pointer, or even memory leaks, by stuffing the compiled machine code with extra checks behind the scenes.
+They can be turned on in this project by enabling the `USE_SANITIZERS` CMake option.
+While doing so introduces a noticeable slowdown, the sanitizers GREATLY help with debugging.

 ### Project file structure